firefly-cpp/AST-Monitor/README.md

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/189926103-e0895132-9bbc-41bf-8868-51e3e6c23f8a.png" alt="AST-Trainings">
 </p>
 Ladies and gentlemen, we present to you the fourth and final page of the AST-Monitor application—a gateway to unparalleled training excellence.
 Load up and embark on thrilling interval trainings that await you in the "AST-Monitor/development/trainings" folder.
-These trainings, meticulously crafted in the domain-specific language <a href="https://github.com/firefly-cpp/ast-tdl">AST-TDL</a>, are ready to take you to the next level.
+These trainings, meticulously crafted in the domain-specific language <a href="https://github.com/firefly-cpp/ast-tdl">AST-TDL</a>, are designed to take you to the next level.
 Once successfully loaded, witness the training plan come to life before your eyes.
-Get ready to elevate your performance with the AST-Monitor interval training plan! 🚀📋💥
+Get ready to elevate your performance with the AST-Monitor! 🚀📋💥

 ## Hardware outline: Where Innovation Meets Performance ⚙️🔩💡
-Prepare to be dazzled by the complete hardware setup featured in the AST-Monitor.
-Feast your eyes on the future of sports technology!
+Prepare to be dazzled by the complete hardware setup featured in AST-Monitor.

 <p align="center">
   <img width="600" src="https://raw.githubusercontent.com/firefly-cpp/AST-Monitor/main/.github/img/complete_small.JPG" alt="AST-Monitor">